 I remember hearing a two-tone whine from the kitchen that night, and Dearest going down to investigate, only to find that Ozzy had grabbed a whole box of gravybones from the top of the freezer (It’s six feet tall) and was eating them.
 Upon being spotted, he belched loudly then started to eat faster.

-I remember quickly running up a painting, a bright watercolour of Ozzy, surrounded by bluebells, based on the photograph I had been given of him, to give to his previous owners.
+I remember sitting in the fermenter lab and quickly running up a painting, a bright watercolour of Ozzy, surrounded by bluebells, based on the photograph I had been given of him, to give to his previous owners.
 They loved it, and took it with them to Australia and then New Zealand.
 I saw a photograph of it on the wall in their living room, above their new greyhound, Diesel, another big, happy ginger.

 I remember, in a spree of teaching him tricks, teaching him to leap up to his full height and stand on his back legs with his front paws on my arm at chest-height.
 The command for this was “Pirate!” as he was able to walk around with me, like this, looking like a parrot on a pirate’s shoulder.